UVA cancels football game; shooting suspect due in court - WHIZ News

 Jones — who police have said was able to flee the shooting scene, setting off a manhunt and 12-hour campus lockdown — faces three counts of second-degree murder, two counts of malicious wounding and additional gun-related charges.

 The violence at the state’s flagship public university has set off days of mourning among students and faculty, the broader Charlottesville community and other supporters.
-Classes resumed Wednesday, though the school announced it was canceling what would have been UVA’s final home football game of the 2022 season against Coastal Carolina.
+Classes resumed Wednesday, though the school announced it was canceling Saturday’s game against Coastal Carolina.

 No decision has been made yet about whether UVA will participate in its final game of the season on Nov.
-26 against Virginia Tech in Blacksburg.
+26 against Virginia Tech in Blacksburg, the university said in a news release.

 On Wednesday, Jones was expected to appear by video link from a local jail, according to the prosecutor handling the case, Albemarle Commonwealth’s Attorney James Hingeley.